 Trailhead access is available on the east side of Main Street right by Academy Street, where Plymouth has a small outdoor recreation facility.

-Nestled in the beautiful Susquehanna River Valley, lush with green meadows and surrounding mountain peaks.
+nestled in the beautiful Susquehanna River Valley, lush with green meadows and surrounding mountain peaks.
 The trail has easy access for wheelchairs, walkers, hikers, and bikers as constant grade means anyone can enjoy the trail.
-At 18.5 miles in length, there is enough space for everyone including the casual walker and those that enjoy speed.
+At 11 miles in length, there is enough space for everyone including the casual walker and those that enjoy speed.
 There are large sycamore tree groves and unique sights like the Search Cemetery on the land that the Susquehanna Indians called home.

 The Tubs Nature Park is directly off Route 115, approximately four miles from downtown and is open seasonally from May through October.
 Continuously flowing water carves out pockets or tubs of water which makes for great hiking and offers a multitude of photo opportunities.
 It’s a great place to spend hot summer days where it can easily be 10 degrees cooler.
 Also known as “The Tubs” nature and hiking trails, Bear Creek Trailhead off Rte 115 near Northeast Extension (Rt.
 476) Entrance.

-Located off of Route 118, is home to the challenging Falls Trails named “Best Hike in PA” as part of Backpacker magazine’s Reader Choice Awards.
+Located off of Route 118, is home to the challenging Falls Trails named “Best Hike in PA” as part of Backpacker magazine’s Readers Choice Awards.
 The Falls Trail is located in the Glens Natural Area comprised of 21 free flowing waterfalls ranging from just over 11 feet to its highest resident waterfall of 94 feet; Ganoga Falls.
 Falls Trail is 7.2 miles long when doing both the upper and lower sections and is rated as difficult.
 An easier and shorter route of 3.2 miles is available and allows you to view most of the waterfalls including Ganoga Falls.
 This trails runs directly alongside the waterfalls, so picture taking is plentiful and the vistas are spectacular.
 Well worth the effort.
 Good hiking shoes are strongly recommended.